ATMAKURIGANESH3009/waph-atmakugh/labs/lab2/README.md

 ![Inline Javascript Date()](images/inlined.png)

 - Next task is to creat digital clock as well as analog clock
-- I developed a function to display clock and I have set the interval to change the time every 500ms (fig 5)<br>
+- I developed a function to display clock and I have set the interval to change the time every
+- Similarly, I have createed a code for POST request using form tag
+- Code for this task (fig 2) :<br> 500ms (fig 5)<br>

 ![Digitalclock](images/digitalclock.png)